Tiny House Village Gets Heat Thanks to Donations

 LIHI executive director Sharon Lee said: “We had a bare bones budget when we opened Othello Village last year.
 At that time we did not have money to install electricity and heat in the tiny houses.
 We are most grateful to the many donors who made this possible.
 A little heat goes a long ways when your house is 8 feet by 12 feet, the size of a small bedroom.”
 A small family can fit in a tiny house and a large family can fit in two tiny houses side by side.

 LIHI Boardmember Melinda Nichols said, “We’ve been learning a lot.
 Just insulating the houses was not enough.
-Heat is necessary both for the residents and for keeping the tiny houses dry and free from moisture damage.”
+Heat is necessary both for the program participants and for keeping the tiny houses dry and free from moisture damage.”
 The International District Rotary is helping LIHI raise money for the portable hot oil electric heaters, which cost $61 each.

 Located near Othello Light Rail Station at 7544 Martin Luther King Jr. Way S., the village contains 28 insulated tiny houses that are 8 feet by 12 feet and 12 tents on platforms.
 The village has a kitchen, a community tent, a shower trailer, a donation hut and a security booth.
 The village provides shelter for vulnerable families and individuals experiencing homelessness.
-The property is owned by LIHI and Nickelsville residents participate in self-help and democratic decision-making in the day to day operations.
+The property is owned by LIHI and Nickelsville program participants participate in self-help and democratic decision-making in the day to day operations.
 The Seattle Human Services Department provides funding for operations and case management services to help people obtain housing and jobs.

 Most of the tiny houses were built by volunteers.
 The organizations and pre-apprenticeship programs that donated their resources and energy to build the tiny houses are: the Tulalip Tribes TERO Training Program, YouthBuild, Hazel Wolfe K-8 School, Lowe’s, Home Depot, Rebuilding Together, Apprenticeship and Nontraditional Employment for Women (ANEW), Renton Technical College, Paul G. Allen Foundation, Seattle Vocational Institute, Sawhorse Revolution, Valley Cities, Carpenters Apprenticeship, Portable Storage NW, and Walsh Construction.
 Hundreds of community volunteers also painted, tiled and furnished the tiny houses.